-It is recommended that you examine your survey data prior to bringing the survey file into the Database Management Section of ProActive (currently you are in the Driver Section of ProActive).
+However, before exiting the Driver, it is recommended that you examine your survey data prior to bringing the data into the Database Management Section of ProActive.
+The process of bringing survey data into the database management section of ProActive is detailed in the ProActive Training Manual.

 To do so, click on the "cancel" button on the window that is currently showing ("Data Logger: Get Pipeline Survey Window").
-The "DA Meter Driver" window will be shown but, this time, there will be a selection of tabs on the window, labeled as follows: Survey Settings, Readings, Device Readings and PLS Graph.
-By clicking on these tabs, you can view information on the Survey conditions or you can view actual survey readings either in spreadsheet form or displayed graphically.
+The "G1 Driver" window will again be shown but, this time, there will be a selection of page tabs on the window, labeled as follows:

+Survey Settings Readings Device Readings Graph

+By clicking on these page tabs, you can view information on the Survey conditions or you can view actual survey data (see the ProActive Training Manual).